top of page

 This is a buzzword you might be hearing more and more of these days.
 What this means is that before recommending a test, treatment, or course of action, we look at the available evidence to see if it is effective, and if its benefits outweigh its costs – in side effects, dollars, and risk of harm.

-In the world of childbirth, the high rates of C-section deliveries that we see here in the US indicates that a sizeable portion of these procedures are medically unnecessary, and are causing harm – even contributing to our rising national maternal mortality rate.
-Other common practices in obstetrics that are not supported by evidence are late-term ultrasounds for predicting fetal weight (often inaccurate in the larger direction by 1-2 lbs), or inductions for “big babies.”
-On the other end of the spectrum, some common practices among midwives are not at all evidence-based, such as the use of Evening Primrose Oil to ripen the cervix, which has proven to not only be ineffective at cervical ripening, but to be associated with a higher risk of complications such as postpartum hemorrhage.
-In our practice – both in the birth center and in the hospital – we endeavor to use only tests, treatments and medical interventions that are proven to be effective.
+In our practice, we endeavor to use only tests, treatments and medical interventions that are proven to be effective.
 Most importantly, since clinical guidelines have been changing so frequently on topics that impact women such as breast cancer screening, pap smears, and pelvic exams, we take the time to come up with an approach that suits each client’s tolerance for risk and/or false-positives, family history, and their desire for testing, rather than reflexively following old or new guidelines.

 Integrity

 To us, integrity means both honesty and transparency.
-It means avoiding some of the common conflicts of interest one might find in a health care office, such as referring patients for “needed” labs or imaging services using a lab or imaging equipment owned by that same clinician or office, or selling the supplements that the clinician recommends as a treatment for a specific condition or for overall wellness.
-Sometimes these services or products really are necessary or beneficial, but how can the average person really know?
-We do not provide laboratory testing in-house or do ‘pass-through billing’ for labs that we order, and thus have no financial incentive to order any tests – meaning we only order what we believe you need, and what the standards of care call for.
-We offer ultrasounds in the office, but only perform them when there is a medical indication (such as being uncertain on dates or for spotting in early pregnancy) or upon specific client request – they are not a routine part of any prenatal visit.
+It means avoiding some of the common conflicts of interest one might find in a health care office, such as referring patients for “needed” labs or imaging services using a lab or imaging equipment owned by that same clinician or office, or selling the supplements that the clinician recommends as a treatment for a specific condition or for overall wellness (aside from those used for lactation purposes, a field in which no placebo-controlled testing can be done to verify efficacy for ethical reasons).
+Sometimes these services or products really are necessary or beneficial, but how can the average person really know or judge, when conflicts of interest are also present?
+We do not provide laboratory testing in-house, or ‘pass-through billing’ for labs that we order, or resell lab tests at a profit, such as the 'Dutch Test' or gut microbiome testing, and thus have no financial incentive to order any tests – meaning we only order what we believe you need, and what the standards of care call for.

 Respect: Providing health care that is sensitive and responsive to the needs of our clients must always stem from mutual respect.